-This report is one of a series that Social Justice Ireland has published addressing the social situation in Europe.
+TThis report is one of a series that Social Justice Ireland has published addressing the social situation in Europe.
 In previous reports, we considered the background to the economic crisis of 2008, its aftermath and the European policy response to it at some length.
-In this report we briefly refer to the crisis and its aftermath and then consider more recent social policy developments in Europe and in particular policy responses to the crisis created by the Covid-19 pandemic.
-In the following Chapters, we examine the legacies of the financial crisis of 2008-09 on European member states and their impact on the handling of the current global public health emergency, addressing poverty and social exclusion, employment and unemployment, education, health services and taxation.
-We also include a Chapter in which alternative policy approaches are discussed to address some of the challenges outlined in the report, particularly as the pandemic creates unprecedented risks to social equity and public health while also representing a potential break with the policies of the recent past.
+In this report we briefly refer to the crisis and its aftermath and then consider more recent social policy developments in Europe and in particular policy responses to the crisis created by the Covid 19 pandemic.
+In the following Chapters, we examine the legacies of the financial crisis of 2008 on European member states now seeking to recover from the shock of the Covid-19 pandemic, addressing poverty and social exclusion, inequality, employment and unemployment, education, health services and taxation.
+We also include a Chapter in which alternative policy approaches are discussed to address some of the challenges outlined in the report, particularly in the wake of a pandemic which has created unprecedented risks to social equity and public health while also marking a potential break with the policies of the recent past.
 In this light, we finish with some recommendations.
 The findings of this report thus aim to connect the uneven legacies of recovery dating from the 2008 financial crisis to the present conjuncture and should inform European investment policy on rebuilding our society and economy as EU member states pursue recovery from the Covid-19 pandemic.
+The data in this report does not capture the impact of the war in Ukraine on the European Union, which is likely to be significant and lasting.